 Developed dynamic agent-based modeling using the Bayesian framework for addressing intelligent adaptive nuclear nonproliferation analysis.

-Produced 56 M.S. and 22 Ph.D. degrees in NSSPI-centered research since its inception in 2006, with many other graduate students supported in other areas and disciplines.
+Produced a significant number of graduate students with M.S., M.E., and Ph.D. degrees in NSSPI-centered research, with many other graduate students supported in other areas and disciplines.